A declarative Language for Rapid Business Development

 \end{subsection}

-\begin{subsection}{Import, Error Handling} The underlying system is capable of raising errors, so while nJexl does not support \emph{try...catch...finally} constructs, it is capable of raising and catching errors.
+\begin{subsection}{Import, Error Handling} The underlying system is capable of raising errors, so while ZoomBA does not support \emph{try...catch...finally} constructs, it is capable of raising and catching errors.

 \end{subsection}

 \end{section}